deeplearning4j/deeplearning4j/convolutionalnets.md

 *previous* - [restricted Boltzmann machine](../restrictedboltzmannmachine.html)
 # convolutional restricted boltzmann machine

+*N.B.: Our ConvNets are still getting built out.*

 [Convolutional RBMs](http://www.cs.toronto.edu/~norouzi/research/papers/masters_thesis.pdf) data, because they are able to handle many dimensions in data at once.

 They are a type of restricted Boltzmann machine, in that there is no communication between the nodes of any given layer with other nodes of the same layer.